-Botulinum toxin treatment over the last 25 years has changed dramatically the prognosis of neurological conditions such as focal dystonia, spasticity and hyperhydrosis.
-Botulinum toxin treatment has became the first line treatment for these conditions.
+Botulinum toxin treatment over the last 25 years has changed dramatically the prognosis of neurological conditions such as focal dystonia, spasticity, and hyperhidrosis.
+Botulinum toxin treatment has become the first line treatment for these conditions.

 The name BOTOX is a brand name for a botulinum toxin type A, commercialised by Allergan.
 It’s used commonly to name Botulinum toxin type A as Kleenex to name disposable tissues.

-There are 3 types of BoNT-A, available in UK: Botox, Dysport and Xeomin and 1 type of BoNT-B called Neurobloc or Myobloc.
-The 3 BoNT-A are licensed for Blepharospasm, cervical dystonia and galbellar lines.In addition, BOTOX and Dysport are licensed also for hemifacial spasm and feet and upper arm spasticity ( in conjunction with physiotherapy).
-BOTOX is also licensed for severe axillae Hyperhydrosis and Chronic migraines.
+There are 3 types of BoNT-A, available in the UK: Botox, Dysport and Xeomin and 1 type of BoNT-B called Neurobloc or Myobloc.
+The 3 BoNT-A are licensed for Blepharospasm, cervical dystonia and glabellar lines.In addition, BOTOX and Dysport are licensed also for hemifacial spasm and feet and upper arm spasticity ( in conjunction with physiotherapy).
+BOTOX is also licensed for severe axillae hyperhydrosis and chronic migraines.
 Neurobloc, the BoNT-B is licensed for the treatment of cervical dystonia

 In matter of fact, over the last 25 years, BoNT-A has been studied and showed its efficacy in all types of focal dystonia in particular writer’s cramp, musician’s cramp, jaw dystonia, laryngeal dystonia and also in palmar hyperhidrosis with publications of the results in scientific journals but the drug companies have chosen to not ask for the license of these indications which represent a “small market” ( small doses, rare conditions)

 keywords: botulinum toxin expert, botox, Dysport, Xeomin, London botox specialist, Wimbledon botox specialist